Electrical Equipment Lockout/Tagout – LOTO Procedure

 Before an authorized worker shuts down the line or circuit, he or she must be completely informed about the type and magnitude of the work to be performed.
 The worker must also be aware of the hazards of the energy to be shut down and the method to control the power.
 The basic steps of a lockout/tagout procedure may include the following:

-- Machine shutdown: The machine or equipment connected to the serviced line or circuit is turned off to prevent hazard to workers as a result of equipment de-energization.
-Electrical disconnect switches should never be pulled while under load (while the motor or other equipment they serve are still running), because of the possibility of arcing or even explosion.
+The machine or equipment connected to the serviced line or circuit is turned off to prevent a hazard to workers as a result of equipment de-energization.
+Electrical disconnect switches should never be pulled while under load (while the motor or other equipment they serve are still running), because of the possibility of arcing or even explosions.

 Release From Lockout/Tagout